-III.
-Upgrading all existing buildings in the City of Santa Fe and building new buildings to achieve maximum energy efficiency, water efficiency, safety, affordability, comfort, and durability, including through electrification;
+V. Upgrading all existing buildings and building new buildings to achieve maximum energy efficiency, water efficiency, safety, affordability, comfort, and durability, including through electrification;

 Corresponding SSF 25-Year Plan Elements: Built Environment; Energy; Water

 - The City is proposing to extend its Green Building Code to multifamily structures and then to all commercial structures, both new and remodels/additions. - The Public Works Department is conducting energy performance and asset management analyses of several City-owned buildings to improve and track energy improvements over time. - The Convention Center is implementing energy, water and waste reduction measures and has already achieved 27% electricity savings. - Fire Station #2 to be constructed in 2019 includes design measures for passive and active solar, water efficiencies, and natural and LED lighting.